 “Lionsgate is a leader in entertainment with few equals,” said Rogen, Goldberg and Weaver.
 “Over the years we have developed some of our biggest hits with Joe Drake and Nathan Kahane— they have been among our biggest supporters.
 We are thrilled to be partnering with them, alongside Kevin Beggs in TV, and the entire Lionsgate team.”

 “Seth, Evan and James are visionary entrepreneurs and three of the greatest storytellers in the business,” said Lionsgate CEO Jon Feltheimer.
 “We look forward to a partnership that turbocharges the continued ramp up of our film and television slates while creating exciting opportunities across our entire portfolio of businesses.
 Our investment in the Point Grey team promises great returns for our two companies, our partners, and audiences around the world.”
+You are going to understand which lady to select afterward.

 “From our days at Mandate and Good Universe to our experience working with them here at Lionsgate, we have had the pleasure and privilege of working with Seth, Evan and James on some of their most iconic films and we could not ask for more incredible or collaborative creative partners,” said Lionsgate Motion Picture Group Chairman Joe Drake.
 “We believe the best from Point Grey is yet to come.
 The partnership we’re announcing today is an organic expansion of our relationship with these talented creators.
 In addition to the outstanding comedies that have been the hallmark of Point Grey, we are equally excited to see this company continue to push creative boundaries and develop dramatic material as well.
 As they move in diverse directions artistically, we look forward to continuing to build our businesses together.”